 - NEWS MEDIA

-- The photographing, filming or videotaping for the purpose of spontaneous, unplanned television news broadcast, or reporting for print media by reporters, photographers or cameramen.
+- As used in this chapter, filming for the purpose of spontaneous, unplanned television news reporting by journalists, reporters, photographers or camera operators.

-- Any and every public street, highway, sidewalk, square, public park or playground or any other public place within the Borough which is within the jurisdiction and control of the Borough of Westwood.
+- Any public street, road, sidewalk, public park or playground, Borough-owned building or property or any other public place which is maintained and within the control of the Borough of Westwood.

+Time to apply.
+Applicants shall, if practicable, apply for a permit at least five days before commencing filming.
 All permits shall be applied for and obtained from the office of the Borough Clerk during normal business hours.
-Applications for such permits shall be in a form approved by the Borough Clerk and shall be accompanied by a permit fee in the amount established by this chapter in § 157-6 herein.
+Applications for such permits shall be in a form approved by the Borough Clerk and shall be accompanied by a permit fee in the amount established by this chapter in § 157-4 herein.